rackerlabs/support-how-to/content/how-to/cloud-servers/common-windows-issues-why-password-resets-fail-on-a-domain-controller/index.md

 ### Conclusion

-Do not clone a Rackspace Cloud Server configured as a DC.
+Don't clone a Rackspace Cloud Server configured as a Domain Controller.
 Demote the current DC before you save the server image to create new servers.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).